amehlhase316/testing316/DeliverableX.md

 **Code Review**
   > Your Code Review policy

-  > Include a checklist which every developer will need to fill out when creating a Pull Request to the Dev branch.
+  > Include a checklist/questions list which every developer will need to fill out/answe when creating a Pull Request to the Dev branch.

-  > Include a checklist which every reviewer will need to fill out when conducting a review, this checklist (and the answers of course) need to be put into the Pull Request review.
+  > Include a checklist/question list which every reviewer will need to fill out/anser when conducting a review, this checklist (and the answers of course) need to be put into the Pull Request review.

 **Static Analysis**
   > Your Static Analysis policy